LOLIPO1233PI/FitgirlAPI-but-requests/README.md

 ## Installation

-Before using the API, make sure to install httpx.
+Before using the API, make sure to install requests.
 You can install it using the following command:

 ```bash
 pip install requests